baklai/helpdesk-api/README.md

 npm run start
 ```

-## Default login to the application

-The service administrator is created during the first registration on the service

 After starting the app on port (3000 as default) you can open
 in your browser helpdesk api by typing http://localhost:3000/api.